| | [ Project Plans | Essential

 environment both sustain them and challenge them?
 How did they live

-In this project, students will develop an appreciation of the factors
+without all of our modern conveniences?
+Project Explanation In this project, students will develop an appreciation of the factors

 contributing to the quality of life in Alberta through investigating